Want to live on Mars? Elon Musk is about to unveil SpaceX's new plans

 And $200,000 is almost certainly low-balling the price point.
 Using the most advanced technology humankind has built up until this point, the trip would cost $10 billion per person, by Musk's own admission.
 That mean's the tech SpaceX develops would need to be so efficient it improves the "cost per ton to Mars by five million percent," according to SpaceX.

-Yet, Musk is an undeterred.
+Yet, Musk is undeterred.

 Related: Branson!
 Musk!
 Bezos!
 The billionaire space race throwdown